medikoo/controller-router/README.md

 ```

 Main module exports `getRouter(routes)` function, which accepts routes configuration (typical hash map), and returns `router` function.

+Supported options:
+- __eventProto__ - Prototype for route events.
+If provided, then each `routeEvent` will be an instance that inherits from this object.
+For more information about `routeEvent`, see [Handling of router function](https://github.com/medikoo/controller-router#handling-of-router-function) section.

 ##### Routes configuration